GW8RDI/uSDXOpen/README.md

 and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 "
+Use of this modified firmware is at the user's own risk.
+No warranty is provided although effort will be given where available to help all users.

 Reproduced from the original project:-

 uSDX is a simple and experimental (Class-E driven) SSB and CW SDR transceiver.
 It can be used to make QRP SSB contacts, or (in combination with a PC) used for the digital modes such as FT8, JS8, FT4.
 It can be fully-continuous tuned through bands 80m-10m in the LSB/USB-modes with a 2400Hz bandwidth has up to 5W PEP SSB output and features a software-based full Break-In VOX for fast RX/TX switching in voice and digital operations.